chrislawlor/dpt/README.rst

     pip install -r requirements/local.txt

-*NOTE* After the first time installing requirements, be sure to go back and add version numbers for all the installed libraries.
+*NOTE:* After the first time installing requirements, be sure to go back and add version numbers for all the installed libraries.
 Do *NOT* leave unversioned items in a requirements file!